 Image Source: transtech.co.za

-Both homeowners and business owners have little choice of where to put their garbage once the property is built.
-As a rule, you should move dumpsters as far away from buildings as possible.
-Alternatively, you could lock up all trash inside a garage or a pest-proof shed.
+Once the property is built, both residents and business owners have limited options for where to dispose of their rubbish.
+As a general, keep dumpsters as far away from buildings as feasible.
+Alternatively, you might keep all rubbish locked up in a garage or pest-proof shed.

-Keep in mind that the CDC considers trash cans rodent-proof only if there’s a small ¼ inch gap between the container and the lid.
-If the lid is broken, you’ll need to buy a new trash can.
+The CDC defines rodent-proof garbage cans as having a ¼ inch space between the container and the cover.
+If the lid is broken, you will have to purchase a new trash can.

 If you use trash chutes, ensure that the chute is large enough for easy cleaning.
 Make sure the walls aren’t sticky or sharp to avoid broken trash bags or stuck-on foods.
 Consider installing a long extendable hose around the trash chute to allow for easy cleaning and maintenance.